Who wants all the Disney cruise tips and secrets 2023 that you need to know?

 75. Disney Cruise Lines Alcohol Policy

-Disney cruise lines has a very generous policy about how much of your own beer and wine you can bring on board.
+Disney cruise lines have a very generous policy about how much of your own beer and wine you can bring on board.
 Many cruise lines do not let you bring anything at all.

-However, if you want to enjoy the wine you brought in the restaurant there will be a $25 corkage charge.
+However, if you want to enjoy the wine you brought to the restaurant there will be a $25 corkage charge.

 76. Disney Cruise Wine Packages Can Save You Money

 You choose the number of days from 3 to 7 nights.
 Each night you can pick a bottle from the Classic or Premium Wine list.

-The more nights you have, the cheaper the per bottle price works out to be.
+The more nights you have, the cheaper the per-bottle price works out to be.

 If you don’t finish the bottle that evening it will be stored for you and you can drink it later.